 Here’s an example of the US brand McDonalds adopting some Chinese culture through some of their online content.

 Blowing up in late 2016 Augmented and Virtual reality took to the web by storm.
 Although virtual reality isn’t easily accessible for the average consumer, brands look at using ‘augmented’ reality to create a new relationship with their customers through this technology on smartphones and tablets.

 This is a trend that will carry on throughout 2017 as the technology keeps on developing.
-It’s this semi immersive content gives prospects an excuse to interact with a brand and see your brand from a completely different angle.
-Examples of augmented reality campaigns are 360 still images, 360 rolling videos and 360 virtual tours that can be assessed by the average smart phone.
+It’s this semi-immersive content that gives prospects an excuse to interact with a brand and see your brand from a completely different angle.
+Examples of augmented reality campaigns are 360 still images, 360 rolling videos and 360 virtual tours that can be assessed by the average smartphone.
 This type of content gets a lot of engagement because users are new to the technology and are still experimenting with it.

 A good example of a brand using live streaming to its potential was Buzzfeed’s attempt back in April.
 The video consisted of two people wrapping elastic bands around a watermelon to see how many it would take before the watermelon burst.
 Although the idea of the video seemed ridiculous it ended up accumulating over 800,000 viewers and was so popular because of the way the brand constantly engaged with viewers in the comments.

 Investing In Content Promotion (Platforms Keep Moving Towards Revenue Growth)